dd-olive/dd-olive/README.md

 ### Hi there 👋

 I'm starting new projects!
-Follow this account if you want to see my work on Living Room Learning, Delecert, or Drummer Boy Ministries (especially the library inventory app)
+I'm currently working on delecert/wallet.git (which is private as of this writing).
+Let me know if you want access for any reason, either to keep me accountable, or to contribute yourself.